Accident victims who sustain spinal injuries in Las Vegas may be eligible to file a Nevada negligence lawsuit and receive compensation for all their:

 - lost opportunities for promotions and advancement

-The purpose of lawsuits is to make the victim whole.
-Receiving compensation for lost work helps put the victim closer to their pre-accident situation.
+The purpose of lawsuits is to make you whole.
+Receiving compensation for lost work helps put you closer to your pre-accident situation.

 3.3.
 Loss of future earnings

-Permanent back injuries prevent the victim from ever working again or from doing the type of work they did prior to the accident.
-So when permanently disabled accident victims sue, they should pursue compensation to cover the following:
+Permanent back injuries prevent you from ever working again or from doing the type of work you did prior to the accident.
+So when you sustain a permanent disability and sue, you should pursue compensation to cover the following:

 - loss of projected wages or salary